Welcome!

 Works in Progress:

-“Passive Saving, Active Liquidity: Automatic Retirement Savings as Working-Life Liquidity Insurance.”
+“Passive Saving, Active Withdrawals: Automatic Enrollment as Working-Life Liquidity Insurance.”

 Retirement accounts are designed to discourage early withdrawals and preserve resources for later life, yet withdrawals during the working life are common.
-This paper shows that retirement account wealth accumulated through automatic enrollment provides liquidity during working-life periods of low earnings.
-Using quasi-experimental variation in IRA wealth generated by state auto-IRA programs, I find that each additional dollar of induced IRA wealth increases IRA withdrawals by 29 cents in years with large earnings declines, with no comparable response in normal earnings years.
+This paper asks if retirement account wealth provides beneficial consumption smoothing during working-life periods of low earnings.
+Using quasi-experimental variation in IRA wealth generated by state auto-IRA programs, I find that each additional dollar of induced IRA wealth increases IRA withdrawals by 36 cents in years with large earnings declines, with no comparable response in normal earnings years.
 This contrast suggests that induced retirement wealth is used to meet liquidity needs when earnings fall, rather than primarily because individuals regret having saved.
 Because adverse earnings events are common, the results suggest that a substantial share of the Roth wealth generated by automatic enrollment is used during working life rather than reserved exclusively for retirement.
-I develop a welfare framework that incorporates this liquidity channel and estimate that, net of offsets, the working-life liquidity value of each dollar of induced IRA saving is $0.16.
+I develop a welfare framework that incorporates this liquidity channel and estimate that, net of offsets, the average working-life liquidity value of each dollar of induced IRA saving is $0.16.
 These findings imply that evaluations of retirement saving policy should account for the working-life liquidity services provided by retirement account balances.

 “Winners and Losers of Employer Stock Ownership Plans,” with Elena Derby and Kathleen Mackie.